Rum Rebellion: Aftermath

 Having informally heard arguments from both sides, the government authorities in England were not impressed by either Macarthur and Johnston's accusations against Bligh, nor by Bligh's ill-tempered letters accusing key figures in the colony of unacceptable conduct.
 Johnston was court-martialled, found guilty and cashiered, the lowest penalty possible.
 He was able to return as a free citizen to his estate, Annandale, in Sydney.
 Macarthur was not tried but was refused permission to return to New South Wales until 1817, since he would not admit his wrongdoing.
 Bligh's promotion to rear admiral was held up until the end of Johnston's trial.
 Afterward it was backdated to 31 July 1810, and Bligh took up a position that had been kept for him.
-He continued his naval career in the Admiralty, without command, and died of cancer in 1817.
+He continued his naval career in the Admiralty, without command, and died of cancer in Bond Street, London in 1817.

 Macquarie had been impressed with Foveaux's administration, putting his name forward to succeed Collins as Lieutenant-Governor of Tasmania because he could think of no one more fitting; and considered that he could not have acted otherwise with regard to Bligh.
 However, when Foveaux returned to England in 1810 he was court-martialled for assenting to Bligh being deposed and imprisoned; Macquarie's recommendation was ignored.
 Foveaux was taken back into active service in 1811 and promoted to lieutenant-colonel of the 1st Regiment Greek Light Infantry.
 He pursued an uneventful military career after that, rising to the rank of lieutenant-general.